 What are the Limits for Personal Injury Damages?

-There are laws in California that set limitations on the amount of damages an individual can seek in personal injury cases.
+There are laws in California that set limitations on the number of damages an individual can seek in personal injury cases.
 In California, there are two primary categories, which include non-economic and economic damages.

 With non-economic damages, California law does not place a set value on the injury the victim incurred.
 The law in California leaves a jury responsible for determining the amount a victim will receive for non-economic damages.
-However, jury members must act reasonable and consider the evidence that was presented by both parties in the case.
+However, jury members must act reasonably and consider the evidence that was presented by both parties in the case.